dustinpfister/blog_posts/_posts/lodash_range.md

 This might not be the best example, but the basic idea is there.
 Using the lodash map method, or some native counterpart allows for me to define what the expression is to create the numbers.
 It might prove to be more complex, but what the situation calls for it some times I just have to do something like this.
 However doing something like this also makes me question why I should bother with lodash, it would seem that there are times where what i really need to do is create some kind of custom utility library with methods that I am actually gong to use.

-## 3 - Vanilla js range method using a while loop
+## 3 - Vanilla js range method examples

+using lodash is something that seems to be falling out of fashion.
+I do understand many of the reasons why this is, and many of them are good reasons.
+So although this is a lodash post in this section I will be going over some range method examples that make use of just core javaScriot by itself.

 ### 3.1 - Using a while loop